Sorunily/OU2-AI-Starting-Civ-Count-Tuner/README.md

 1. Extract the BepInEx zip into the game folder (next to the exe).
 Run the game once.
 2. Extract **this mod’s zip** into the plugins location so that:
    - BepInEx/plugins/AIStartingCivCountTuner/AIStartingCivCountTuner.dll exists
 3. Run the game.
-Check `BepInEx/LogOutput.log` for “Loading [OU2 Civ Spawn Tuner 1.0.0]”.
+Check `BepInEx/LogOutput.log` for “Loading [Starting Civs Tweaks 1.0.0]”.
 After the first launch with the plugin installed you can find the created config in BepInEx/config/ou2.AIStartingCivCountTuner.cfg if you want to change the speed value.
 Vanilla value is 0 I believe.
 Default for the mod is 33.

 ## Configure
 Edit `BepInEx/config/AIStartingCivCountTuner.cfg`: